ChrisKlug/web-dev-workshop/labs/lab18/lab18.md

 TestHelper.ExecuteTest<SERVER::Program, ...>(...);
 ```

 Now, you could do the same thing for the `OrdersContext`.
-But after some time, thus might look quite ugly if you need to reference a lot of classes from the aliased project.
+But after some time, this might look quite ugly if you need to reference a lot of classes from the aliased project.

 A better solution is to do a named using statement, using the alias.